 How can I afford it?

-I work with most insurance companies and will assist you in working with them.
+I work with several insurance companies and will assist you in working with them.
 However, this is an investment in your own psychological growth and healing; you are investing in yourself – that is priceless.

 What is the difference between a Jungian Analyst and A Jungian-Oriented psychoanalyst?

 A Jungian Analyst such as Dr. Soliday has completed a rigorous training program and holds a Diploma in Analytical Psychology from a recognized Jungian Institute.
 A Jungian-oriented psychoanalyst may have undergone Jungian analysis or attended classes, but has not done this training nor earned this diploma.